-Melissa Cheesman Smith is co-author of The Megabook of Fluency.
+Melissa Cheesman Smith is co-author of The Megabook of Fluency, a winner of the Learning® Magazine 2019 Teachers’ Choice Award for the Classroom.
 She joins EDU to discuss the relationship between joy and fluency in reading.

 I am terrible at crafting.
 I don't know if I’m terrible because I don’t like it, or if I don’t like it because I’m terrible at it.
 Either way, it is not something I choose to do for fun.
 I find joy in things that I am good at.